tatpongkatanyukul/Ta3/README.md

 Citta, cetasikas, and ruupa make up **naama-ruupa** (นามรูป), the psycho-physica organism.
 Each of us, in the ultimate sense, is a naama-ruupa, a compound of mental and material phenomena, and nothing more.
+...
+The naama part of the compound is what experiences an object.
+The ruupa part does not experience anything.
+When the body is injured it is not the body, which is ruupa, that feels the pain, but naama, the mental side.